Skip to content

 PostgreSQL Production, multi-worker PostgreSQL 12+ server

-SQLite CLI tools, testing, embedded None (embedded)
+SQLite Testing, local development, embedded None (embedded)

 See Backend Selection Guide for detailed comparison.